TUXOV/hp-wmi-fan-and-backlight-control/README.md

 ## hp-wmi manual fan + keyboard RGB control

 This is an Initial module for manual fan control and keyboard RGB for devices that support it.
 Single‑zone RGB works now; I plan to add 4‑zone but I need testers.
+I also plan to upstream this module, but i need to be sure that the module is stable enough before upstreaming it.

 Please star the repo if this driver works for you.
 Thanks!